What happens in Great Falls when the lease ends?

 - Month-to-month --- This will include a large rent increase.

-Sometimes things happen which make a tenant to break the lease.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the property owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+Sometimes circumstances arise that require a tenant to break the lease.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
+If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the landlord.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Utilities